Expert Instruction in a Superb Environment

 Steve is obsessed with New Haven style pizza.
 Don't tell, but the best of that is to be had in Portland, Oregon: Apizza Scholls.

 Carla Fraga (Adobe Certified Instructor in Photoshop), an educator for nearly two decades in analog and digital media, is Luminous Works' Provost.
-She is the recipient of the 2013 Teaching Excellence Award for her work in the photography certificate program for University of Washington Professional & Continuing Education.
+She is the recipient of the 2012 Teaching Excellence Award for her work in the photography certificate program for University of Washington Professional & Continuing Education.
 Carla also served on the advisory board for their Advanced Digital Imaging.
 She has also taught at other institutions in the region including Seattle University.
 For eight years she assisted and curated over sixty photography exhibits at the FotoCircle Gallery in Seattle.
-Her BA in English from the University of Texas at Austin aids her endeavors as the creator and author of The Last Strange Kings.
-She holds a MFA in Photography from the San Francisco Art Institute.
+Her BA in English from the University of Texas at Austin serves her endeavors as the author of The Last Strange Kings, a multibook fantasy series, and she received her MFA in Photography from the San Francisco Art Institute in 2007.

 With his BFA in graphic design from SUNY Fredonia, Jason Hoppe moved to Seattle to get away from the NY winters and never looked back.
 With his 20 years in Seattle, he was the director of production at several Seattle ad agencies and became an Adobe Certified Expert in InDesign, Photoshop & Acrobat and also is an Adobe Certified Instructor.
 His passion for great design and production parallels his obsession for collecting, restoring, and hoarding cars.
 Along with his bad jokes and snarky NY attitude, he teaches at Luminous Works, SVC Seattle, CreativeLive and Seattle Central College.